hemasiri-15/CSP-Assignment/README.md

 | **Domains** D = {D₁, D₂, ..., Dₙ} | The set of possible values for each variable |
 | **Constraints** C | Rules that restrict which value combinations are allowed |

-The **goal** is to find an assignment of values to all variables such that every constraint is satisfied.
+A solution is a complete, consistent assignment — every variable has a value and no constraint is violated.

 ---